-The Galápagos Islands have evolved into a place filled with wondrous plants and animals.
+The Galápagos Islands have evolved into a spectacular place filled with wondrous plants and animals.
 Many are found nowhere else on Earth.
-Forty‑two percent of the plants; 79 percent of mammals; 80 percent of birds; 91 percent of reptiles; and 56 percent of insects live only on the Galápagos Islands.
+The islands have more endemic species than any other island cluster in the world.
+Forty‑two percent of the plants; 79 percent of mammals; 80 percent of birds; 91 percent of reptiles and 56 percent of insects are endemic to the Galápagos.

 What can we do?
 We can protect vulnerable species and ecosystems.
 We can limit the introduction of invasive species.
 We can promote climate research.
 We can promote community awareness.
 Can we do these things alone?
 No. It will take all of us, working together to protect this special place.